Crywank

-Crywank is an English anti-folk band based out of Manchester, England.
+Crywank are an English anti-folk band based in Manchester, England.
 The band is a trio consisting of vocalist/guitarist and founder Jay Clayton, drummer Dan Watson, who joined in 2012 and bassist Jules Noel, who joined in 2024.
 AllMusic describes their body of work as containing "sadness, paranoia, misery, and dry humor", comparing them to AJJ or 'a sarcastic Bright Eyes'.
-The group have independently released eight full length albums.
+The group have independently released eight full-length albums.
 They have previously toured the UK, Ireland, Mainland Europe, Russia, South East Asia, South America, Australia, New Zealand, US, Mexico and Canada.

 History

 Crywank was started in 2009 by Jay Clayton.
 At the time, Clayton didn't know how to play guitar.
 They first learned two chords and wrote a few songs with said chords.
-After early demos were distributed online, James Is Going To Die Soon was released in September 2010, released under the Crywank pseudonym.
+After early demos were distributed online, their debut album James Is Going To Die Soon was released in September 2010, released under the Crywank pseudonym.
 Their second album Narcissist on the Verge of a Nervous Breakdown followed in April 2012.

-Clayton enlisted drummer Dan Watson to turn Crywank into a band for their third full length, Tomorrow Is Nearly Yesterday and Everyday Is Stupid which was self-released in 2013.
-The album would later be distributed via the label Mutant League Records.
+Clayton enlisted drummer Dan Watson to form Crywank as a permanent band for their third full length, Tomorrow Is Nearly Yesterday and Everyday Is Stupid, which was self-released on Bandcamp in 2013.

 Crywank released the tongue-in-cheek Shameless Valentines Money Grab EP in time for the holiday in 2014.
 A few weeks later, Clayton also released a Simpsons-inspired EP, Following the Lizard Queen, from the perspective (and under the name) of Langdon Alger, a minor character from the show.

 Bassist Tom Connolly joined the band in 2015 until 2016 for their European tour with Jordaan Mason and the band's fourth LP Don't Piss on Me, I'm Already Dead which was released in 2016.
 According to Crywank the title was inspired by a Simpsons quote.
 In late 2016 Crywank did a co-headline U.K. tour with the Tuts.

 In 2017 Crywank worked with Vancouver record label File Under:Music and their One Song at a Time series to produce a music video for their song Part 2.
 The band's fifth LP Egg on face.
 Foot in mouth.
 Wriggling Wriggling Wriggling. was released in December.

 In 2019, The sixth LP entitled Wearing Beige On A Grey Day was released in March.
 In April, Crywank was one of the headliners at that year's Manchester Punk Festival and Hobart's HOBOFOPO Festival.
 They also announced that they were intending to break up after a world tour in the summer of 2020.
 However, due to the COVID-19 pandemic, the tour was cut short before they could tour around the US, with co-headliner Chasity.